OSLL/ntb-cxl/README.md

 To see default values of that options, refer to the script itself.

+*`run_container.sh` script has one more argument: `--host-build-dir=DIR`.
+It represents relative path to the build directory that is mapped to the container.
+This argument is not passed to the container's entrypoint*

 ## Developing QEMU

 You can do it both on your host system and with Docker container.